Consejo Estatal del Azúcar (CEA)

 • Ingenio Amistad - its last milling season was 1999, never operated while in the ownership of Cañabrava.
 Baninter liquidators agreed in 2011 to sell Amistad facilities and machinery as scrap to a private company, move that means the sugar mill will never operate again.

 In all, the 1999 recapitalization effort did not accomplish its intended purpose.
 Only the agreement with Consorcio Azucarero Central to operate Ingenio Barahona worked out as expected.
-Of the remaining eleven sugar mills only Ingenio Porvenir is still in operation under the administration of the CEA.
+Of the other nine sugar mills, only Ingenio Porvenir is still in operation under the direct administration of the CEA.
 Despite the number of sugar mills no longer in operation, in 2024 the Dominican Republic continues to be the beneficiary of the largest assigned tariff-rate quota established by the USDA of 189,343 m. t., allowing Dominican sugar to enter the US, its main market, under a low tariff.